Braiding Majorana corner modes in a second-order topological superconductor: Statistical phase

-\textit{Statistical phase and conclusion --} For a system of fermions, the many-body wavefunction picks a factor $(-1)$ upon exchanging any two fermions and it reverts to the initial wavefunction if the exchange is repeated.
-In contradistinction, the double exchange (braiding) of Majorana quasiparticles yields a state which differs from the initial one: a non-trivial \emph{statistical} phase $\Phi = \pi$ is acquired \cite{Kitaev2006,Nayak2008,Sarma2015}.
-The device we propose here realizes the braiding of two zero-energy modes and their statistics is indeed that of Majorana quasiparticles.
+A fermionic many-body wavefunction picks a factor $(-1)$ upon exchanging two fermions and it reverts to the initial wavefunction if the exchange of any other two is performed.
+In contradistinction, in a system with $2M$ Majorana quasiparticles ($M>1$) two subsequent exchanges (say, $\gamma_1\leftrightarrow \gamma_2$ and $\gamma_2\leftrightarrow \gamma_3$) generally give a different state (non-Abelian braid group) \cite{Kitaev2006,Nayak2008,Alicea2012,Sarma2015}.
+In particular, if the system contains a single pair of Majoranas ($M=1$), such a double exchange (braiding) reveals the \emph{fractional statistics} of the two quasiparticles: each acquires a non-trivial statistical phase $\Phi = \pi$.